 An introduction to computer-aided drafting.
-Emphasis is placed on setup, creating and modifying geometry, storing and retrieving predefined shapes, placing, rotating, and scaling objects, adding text and dimensions, using layers, coordinating systems, and plot/print to scale.
+Utilizing AutoCAD Software platform with an emphasis placed on setup, creating and modifying geometry, storing and retrieving predefined shapes, placing, rotating, and scaling objects, adding text and dimensions, using layers, coordinating systems, and plot/print to scale.